Tennessee State Route 155

-Briley Parkway, named in honor of former Nashville mayor Beverly Briley, passes the Grand Ole Opry House, Opry Mills, and the Opryland Hotel east of Nashville.
-It crosses the Cumberland River twice, once near Madison, and again on the west side of Nashville, near the Riverbend Maximum Security Institution and John C. Tune Airport.
-On the southeast portion of the loop, Briley Parkway crosses Interstate 40 and passes Nashville International Airport.
+Briley Parkway, named in honor of former Nashville mayor Beverly Briley, serves as the primary means of access to the Grand Ole Opry House, Opry Mills, and the Opryland Hotel east of downtown Nashville.
+It crosses the Cumberland River twice, once near Madison, and again on the west side of Nashville, near John C. Tune Airport and the Riverbend Maximum Security Institution.
+Both of these crossings replaced ferries that had operated since the later 19th century.
+On the southeast portion of the loop, Briley Parkway passes Nashville International Airport.
+Along its length, the road provides access to multiple Interstate, U.S., and state highways.